pangjc/pytorch_medical_image_analysis/README.md

 # pytorch_medical_image_analysis

-This repo aims to create a pytorch warehouse for (medical) image analysis consisting of classification, detection, segmentation (2D and 3D)
+This repo aims to create a pytorch warehouse for (medical) image analysis consisting of classification, detection, segmentation (2D and 3D).
+The codes/methods should be easily applied to other types of images due to the fact that all images are matrix storing intensity values.
+There might be special python packages need to be installed to handle the specific MRI or CT image format (i.e. dicom).

 ## Classification